Deltares/hydromt_fiat/README.rst

 Installation
 ------------

-hydroMT-fiat will soon be availble from pypi and conda-forge (in progress).
+hydroMT-fiat is available from pypi and will be added to conda-forge (in progress).

 To install hydromt_fiat using pip do: